terra-money/enterprise-contracts/README.md

 script.
 Deployment scripts are located in the `tasks` directory.

 Terrariums synchronizes a `refs.json` file, that contains the `codeID` and `address` of deployed contracts on the various networks.
-This `refs.json` file can be synchronized to other locations by editing the `copy_refs_to` property in the `terrarium.json` file.

 #### terrarium.json setup

 To run deployment scripts, you need to first generate your own `terrarium.json` file using the provided `terrarium-template.json`.

-To do that, simply replace the `pisco` and `phoenix` signers' mnemonics to one of your wallets, for testnet and mainnet respectively.
+To do that, simply replace the signers' mnemonics to one of your wallets, for the networks you plan to use.

 After that, just rename `terrarium-template.json` to `terrarium.json` and you're ready to run the deployment scripts.

 #### Running the deployment scripts